Pogayo/Graphs/Generic-Search-Algorithm-in-Pseudocode.md

    visited = set()                   # empty set to store the nodes that we have visited already add start_node to openNodes while openNodes is not empty:
-     currentNode = openNodes.remove()   # This is where the difference comes in, if it is a BFS, you pick the first.DFS pick the last          if goal_node==currentNode: print "found the goal node"    # goal found return node
+     currentNode = openNodes.remove()   # This is where the difference comes in, if it is a BFS, you pick the first.DFS pick the last if (goal_node==currentNode):
+             print "found the goal node"    # goal found return node
      endif